tallerdeldiablo/password-generator/README.md

 ##
 My motivation for this project was to learn to use javascript better using functions, methods, etc, in order to master the tool.
-The problem consists in generating a password, with conditions that the user must choose between the following options:
+The problem consists of generating a password with conditions that the user must choose from the following options:
-##

 #Capital letters
 #Lowercase letters
 #Numbers